No homeowner wants to live in a home infested by mice, right?

 In this post, we are going to take a look and answer the question: Do mice travel alone, or in packs?

 Do Mice Travel Alone or in Packs?

 Whenever you come across a mouse on the move, the chances are that there are more mice around.
 As a homeowner, this is one of those sayings that you ought to heed.

-House mice will normally live together in clusters and will go out in search of nesting materials and food either as a pair or in larger collections.
+House mice will generally live together in clusters and search for nesting materials and food either as a pair or in larger collections.

 Mice are highly sociable creatures that help explain why they live together as a colony.
 It also means that if you detect a mouse in your residence, then be prepared to confront more mice due to their fast breeding pace.
-Additionally, mice also leave behind a trail when traveling to help them communicate with other colonies.
+Also, mice leave behind a trail when traveling to help them communicate with other colonies.

 Do Mice Live Alone or in Packs?

 Cartoons have often depicted mice as rodents living alone in little homes.
-Homes furnished with wall pictures, throw rugs, and mouse-sized chairs.
+Homes are furnished with wall pictures, throw rugs and mouse-sized chairs.